Standards Apply to All

 Who Reports Violations?

-Reports alleging violations of the community standards can be documented by Office of Student Affairs staff or by students, faculty and other staff via the college’s Public Reporting form.
+Reports alleging violations of the community standards can be documented by Student Affairs staff or by students, faculty and other staff via the college’s Public Reporting form.

 When a Violation Is Reported

 When you are notified of an alleged violation, please remain calm, follow any directions the staff member gives you and cooperate with reasonable requests.
 This is also a good time to familiarize yourself with your rights.